CodeYourFuture/CYF-Workshops/express-setup/readme.md

 node server.js
 ```

 If you see this, congratulations!
-You have built yourself a server!
+You have built a server!

 ![success](https://raw.githubusercontent.com/node-girls/workshop-cms/master/readme-images/step2-server02.png)